pop-os/docs/src/customize-pop/gnome-tweaks-extensions/gnome-extensions.md

 # GNOME Shell Extensions

-GNOME shell extensions are features written by third party developers that build upon the GNOME Shell.
+GNOME Shell extensions are features written by third party developers that build upon the GNOME Shell.
 Extensions are similar to Chrome Extensions or Firefox Addons.

-- **GNOME Extensions** is an application for managing these extensions.
+- **GNOME Extensions** is an official GNOME application for managing these extensions.
 - **Extension Manager** is a utility for browsing and installing extensions.
+While this is not an official GNOME application, it is [supported by the GNOME team](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/2358).

 Both applications provide menus for configuring, disabling, or removing installed extensions.